-Setting ldentifier Description Default Valid Values Agent Blacklist Duration Days agent blacklist duration days The number of days that an agent remains blocked from relinking to a cluster node.
-7 Integers > 0 For example, Tenable Nessus blocks an agent if it tries to link with a UUID that matches an existing agent in a cluster.
-Note: Tenable Nessus blocks an agent after Tenable Nessus deletes or removes the agent due to inactivity.
+Setting Description Default Valid Values Agent Blacklist Duration Days (agent blacklist duration The number of days that an agent remains blocked from relinking to a cluster node.
+For example, Tenable Nessus blocks an agent if it tries to link with a UUID that matches an existing agent in a cluster.
+7 Integers > 0 days) Note: Tenable Nessus blocks an agent after Tenable Nessus deletes or removes the agent due to inactivity.
 However, Tenable Nessus places the agent back in good standing if an administrator manually unlinks and relinks the agent.
-Agent Clustering Scan Cutoff agent cluster scan_cutoff Tenable Nessus aborts scans after running this many seconds without a child node update.
-3600 Integers > 299 Agent Node Global Maximum Default agent_node global_max default The global default maximum number of agents allowed per cluster node.
+Agent Clustering Scan Cutoff (agent cluster_scan cutoff) Tenable Nessus aborts scans after running this many seconds without a child node update.
+3600 Integers > 299 Agent Node Global Maximum Default (agent_node global_max default) The global default maximum number of agents allowed per cluster node.
+If you set an individual maximum for a child node, that setting overrides this setting.
 10000 Integers 0- 20000